Cricket-Brook finally delivers on hefty price tag with first century of IPL season

 The opening batter targeted the fast bowlers and he smashed three sixes and 12 boundaries en route to his century, switching roles from attacking in the powerplay to anchoring the innings when skipper Aiden Markram came in and smashed 50 off 26 balls.

-Such was Brook's contribution that even the home crowd were on their feet to give him a standing ovation when he got to his hundred with a single to long on.
+Such was Brook's contribution that even the home crowd of around 60,000 were on their feet to give him a standing ovation when he got to his hundred with a single in the final over as he helped his team to a season-high total of 228-4.

 "I've had a bit of trouble with spin, but I wanted to use the powerplay to my advantage.
 So (in the) middle overs I wanted to rotate strike and let the other boys do the hitting.
 It is a belter of a pitch," Brook said.